 The great thing about most of these investment opportunities is that you don’t need to have $10,000 to invest in them!
 Some of them even have a zero minimum investment requirement.

-1. Invest With a Low Fee Investment Firm
+1. Low Fee Investment Firm

 Full-service investment firms can take a huge bite out of your potential for investment profits when you calculate their annual and other fees.
 In fact, it’s not uncommon for some investment firms to charge 1.5 percent or more in annual and other fees.